 Refinishing is almost always the better deal — usually 50–70% less than removing everything and installing new.
 You also keep the dense old-growth oak that Mercer Island's mid-century homes were built with, which new flooring can't match.
 Restored hardwood adds resale value, too.

-Whether it's one room or the whole main floor, we keep it simple and predictable.
-We work across Mercer Island and nearby — Bellevue, Seattle, Newcastle, and Renton — bringing the same clean, dustless craftsmanship to every job.💬 Ready to bring your Mercer Island floors back to life?
-Contact OC Flooring for a free in-home estimate.
+Whether you're restoring old-growth oak or changing the color throughout your home, we make it simple and stress-free.
+We refinish and restore floors across Mercer Island and nearby communities like Bellevue, Seattle, and Renton.
+Ready to fall in love with your floors again?
+Contact OC Flooring today for your free in-home estimate.